 Across all types of engineering disciplines, there is one fact that is abundantly clear: the design and the construction of a solid foundation have a profound effect on the quality of what is built on top of it.
 To stay ahead of the curve, e-commerce engineers must continuously evaluate software architecture to lay the best groundwork for resilient, high-performing, secure, and cost-optimized IT operations.

-While legacy monolithic applications present many challenges for SaaS customers, service-oriented architectures offer many of the solutions.
+While legacy monolithic applications present many challenges for SaaS customers, modern applications offer their SaaS customers a consistent experience and a common, extensible set of modular interfaces.
 At fabric, our goal is to develop highly scalable, flexible, stable, secure, and reusable commerce infrastructure to support the future of trade.
 This includes our market-leading order management system (OMS) software, as well as our other core products and APIs.

 However, customers recognize that software is only ever as good as the foundation it’s built on.
 Therefore, it comes as no surprise that the mid- and enterprise markets have naturally embraced cloud computing and multitenant software-as-a-service (SaaS) applications in recent years.